-PLEASE NOTE: CVSSD does not allow program income to be used to finance the non-federal share of the project (i.e., meet matching requirements).
+PLEASE NOTE: Programs must obtain CVSSD approval prior to using program income to finance the non-federal share of the project (i.e., meet matching requirements).

 CVSSD hopes and expects that by allowing the generation of program income using the addition method, Grantees will be able to leverage their federal award to expand victim services capacity.